sebastian-nehrdich/gretil-quotations/README.md

 ![Gretil graph](doc/gretil-small.png)
 # gretil-quotations
 This repository contains the code and input data for the calculation of possible quotations and similar passages within the gretil corpus based on simple sum vectors.
 The Sandhi-seperated input data was created with [this code](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp).
+The code is licensed under the GNU AGPLv3 license.

-The data has been taken entirely from the [GRETIL](http://gretil.sub.uni-goettingen.de/) collection.
+The etext data has been taken entirely from the [GRETIL](http://gretil.sub.uni-goettingen.de/) collection.

 The code is built on [fasttext](https://github.com/facebookresearch/fastText) and [nmslib](https://github.com/nmslib/nmslib).
 You will need these along with numpy and scipy in order to be able to execute the code.